shenwei356/kmcp/README.md

 - **Building database is easy and fast**
     - [~25 min for 47894 genomes from GTDB-r202](https://bioinf.shenwei.me/kmcp/benchmark/searching/#kmcp-vs-cobs) on a sever with 40 CPU threads and solid disk drive.
 - **Fast searching speed**
-    - The index structure is modified from COBS, while [KMCP is 4x-10x faster](https://bioinf.shenwei.me/kmcp/benchmark/searching/#result).
+    - The index structure is modified from COBS, while [KMCP is 2x-10x faster](https://bioinf.shenwei.me/kmcp/benchmark/searching/#result).
     - Automatically scales to exploit all available CPU cores.
-    - Searching time is linearly related to the number of reference genomes.
+    - Searching time is linearly related to the number of reference genomes (chunks).
 - **Scalable searching**. *Searching results against multiple databases can be fast merged*.
     This brings many benefits:
     - *There's no need to re-built the database with newly added reference genomes*.